byuccl/dac_sdc_2022/_labs/lab_scheduling.md

 Add additional constraints to your ILP formulation to prevent long combinational chaining.
 It's up to you to come up with a solution for this.
 In my solutions I use a recursive function to search for all combinational paths that exist from one Instruction (I<sub>1</sub>) to another (I<sub>2</sub>) that exceed the target period, and esure that S(I<sub>2</sub>) > S(I<sub>1</sub>).
 This will be challenging, and I don't expect everyone to finish this part, which is why it is worth less points than the previous section.

 ### Report (10% of grade)
 Include a short PDF report, located at `lab_scheduling/report.pdf`.
 Include the following items:
 * Why did we need to include the terminating NOP instruction in our problem formulation?
 * Given an example of something else you could use ILP for.
 Try to come up with something relating to your research.
+* Report the number of constraints you used for the `simple_runrolled` benchmark.
+You can get this by keeping track yourself as you add the constraints, or printing the entire ILP formulation after you are done.
+There is no need to perform any optimizations to try and minimize the number of constraints; this is only included so that you can get a feel for the size of the ILP problem you are formulating.
 * If you completed Part 3, explain in a paragraph the approach you took.

 ## Submission